-Announcing the 2020 SCWC Notable Book Awards
+Announcing the 2020 SCWC Notable Book Award Finalists

 The SCWC Notable Book Awards are debuting for 2020, with winners announced at the Southern Christian Book Expo in Birmingham in February.